 Mercedes-Benz Test Air Suspension Compressor

-If your Mercedes is equipped with an Airmatic suspension system and suddenly you feel that your car sits lower than usual, you probably have a faulty air suspension compressor.
+If your Mercedes is equipped with an Airmatic suspension system and you suddenly feel your car sit lower than usual, you probably have a faulty air suspension compressor.
 This guide provides instructions on how to diagnose a Mercedes Benz’s Airmatic (suspension) compressor.

 What you will need